Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 |\_artifacts Location SAS Token|Leave blank.|
 |\_artifacts Location|Use the default value (recommended).|

-4. Select *I agree to the terms and conditions stated above* and then select *Purchase*.
-The deployment will begin.
+3. Click *Next: Review and Create*.
+4. If the validation is successful,  click *Create*.
+When the *Deployment is in progress* window appears, the deployment will begin.
 Deployments typically take 2-3 hours to complete.

 <a name="mercuryadmintools"></a>
 ### Deploy Using the Mercury Admin Tools